 - Normal results: If your results are normal, your provider will recommend that you continue to schedule annual mammograms at Rush.
 Having your mammograms at the same center allows the radiologist to compare previous images and look for changes.

-- Abnormal results: An abnormal mammogram does not necessarily mean you have breast cancer, but additional tests may be needed.
+- Abnormal results: An abnormal mammogram does not necessarily mean you have breast cancer, but additional mammograms, ultrasound and other tests may be needed.
 Your provider will partner with you on the next steps to investigate and/or diagnose any abnormalities.

 Other Breast Imaging Tests

-- Automated breast ultrasound (ABUS): ABUS provides a 3D reconstructed image of your entire breast, allowing our diagnostic radiologists to easily see through dense tissue, which can often hide small cancers on a digital mammogram.
-Adding ABUS to your annual screening increases your doctors' ability to find small, invasive breast cancers when they are most curable.
+- Automated breast ultrasound (ABUS): ABUS provides a 3D reconstructed ultrasound image of your entire breast, allowing our diagnostic radiologists to easily see through dense tissue that can often hide small cancers on a digital mammogram.
+Adding ABUS to your annual screening increases doctors' ability to find small, invasive breast cancers — especially for women with dense breasts — when they are most curable.

-- Identifying cancer earlier, at treatable stages: The American College of Radiology sets 50% as its goal for detecting early-stage breast cancer through mammograms.
-At Rush, breast radiologists detect 85 to 90% of breast cancers at these early stages, a sign of our providers' expertise in detecting even the smallest cancers.
+- Identifying cancer earlier, at treatable stages: At Rush, breast radiologists detect 85% to 90% of breast cancers at these early stages, a sign of our providers' expertise in detecting even the smallest cancers.

-- Making mammograms convenient: Our breast imaging centers are often close to home and have convenient hours, including Saturday availability.
-Our centers are also staffed by board-certified radiologists who specialize only in breast imaging.
+- Making mammograms convenient: Our breast imaging centers are often close to home and have convenient hours, including Saturdays.
+Our centers are staffed by board-certified radiologists, who specialize in breast imaging.

-- Collaborative care: If our team suspects a breast tumor or breast cancer, we will work closely with our multidisciplinary team of breast cancer specialists to provide comprehensive and seamless care.
+- Collaborative care: We work closely with our team of breast cancer specialists to provide comprehensive, compassionate and seamless care.